hubertkolcz/NoiseVsRandomness/presentations/SPEECH_SCENARIO_19SLIDES_FINAL.md

 **[Statistical significance]**

-> "Panel C shows the critical validation: N=3 baseline at 58.67% accuracy scales to N=30 at 59% accuracy.
-The performance replicates with proper statistical power—p<10⁻⁹ for chi-square test, confirming this is real signal, not artifact.
+> "Panel C shows the critical validation: N=3 real simulator baseline at 58.67% accuracy replicates with N=30 synthetic devices at 59% accuracy.
+The performance holds with proper statistical power—p<10⁻⁹ for chi-square test, confirming the N=3 result was real signal, not artifact.
+This validates method reliability on controlled data.
 Panel D demonstrates both methods achieve approximately 77% improvement over random baseline of 33.3%."

 **[Key message]**

-> "The validation evidence is strong: Neural networks can classify RNG bias profiles at 59% accuracy when including all N=30 devices.
-This performance is statistically significant, replicates across methods, and demonstrates ML can fingerprint quantum noise sources."
+> "The validation evidence is strong: Neural networks can classify RNG bias profiles at 59% accuracy on N=30 synthetic devices.
+This replicates the 58.67% from N=3 real simulators and establishes statistical significance (p<10⁻⁹) that was impossible with only 3 devices.
+This demonstrates ML can fingerprint quantum noise sources when given adequate statistical power."

 ---